Overview

 Files Created

-Configuration file with your embedding settings:
+Service-level configuration file with your embedding settings:

 .skills/ Directory Structure